splunk/cloud-datamodel-security-research/README.md

 You should have the appropriate add-on for your cloud provider to bring data into splunk and perform the basic field extractions.
 These are the following

-AWS - Splunk Add-on for Amazon Web Services - https://splunkbase.splunk.com/app/1876/ GCP - Splunk Add-on for Google Cloud Platform - https://splunkbase.splunk.com/app/3088/ Azure - Splunk Add-on for Microsoft Cloud Services - https://splunkbase.splunk.com/app/3110/
+* AWS - Splunk Add-on for Amazon Web Services - https://splunkbase.splunk.com/app/1876/
+* GCP - Splunk Add-on for Google Cloud Platform - https://splunkbase.splunk.com/app/3088/
+* Azure - Splunk Add-on for Microsoft Cloud Services - https://splunkbase.splunk.com/app/3110/

-# Installing the datamodel.
+# Installing the datamodel

 Method 1: